DamnVulnerableCryptoApp/DamnVulnerableCryptoApp/backend/src/documentation/padding-oracle.md

 For explanation purposes each block is 4 byte size.

-> The payload: **00000000**4529238AA323D4D562B35056
+> The payload: 6A211E23**00000000**4529238A

 ![Padding Oracle Attack Payload](/documentation/img/payload_padding_oracle.png "Padding Oracle Attack Payload")

-The value of P1 is irrelevant because our goal is to decrypt C2 so, we don´t care about the output of P1.
-P3 has not changed its output since we had only changed the first cipher block.
-Let's focus into decrypt the C2 block.
+The value of P1 and P2 is irrelevant because our goal is to decrypt C3 so, we don´t care about their output.
+P1 has not changed its output since we had only changed the first cipher block.
+Let's focus into decrypt the C3 block.

-With C1 = 00000000, the cipher decrypted to the following plaintext value.
+With C2 = 00000000, the cipher decrypted to the following plaintext value.

-C1 block
+C2 block

 > 00 | 00 | 00 | 00